 It was a few days later when everything changed.
 I went to install the new $35.00 bolts only to find that they were the wrong size.
 Now the car was in a somewhat precarious position, up on blocks and jack stands, and I could not put it back together.

-I ordered the new bolts on May 7, 22 days ago, and the problem (which was a lot bigger than just a wrong size bolt) was not resolved until just yesterday.
+22 days ago, and the problem (which was a lot bigger than just a wrong size bolt) was not resolved until just yesterday.
 This turned into another session of hours and hours of research, and ordering more wrong parts and more wrong parts for 3 weeks.
 To make a long story short, the bushings that I had pressed into the leaf springs 2 years ago were not correct for the car.
 Everything had to come out again so that I could remove the wrong bushings and re-install the right ones.
 The 2nd leaf spring is in the back of my regular car now after having the new bushing pressed-in, waiting to be installed.

 Yeah I know, everybody says "Ya gotta expect to have some problems".
 Of-course, but the 1-2 punch I received (gas cap and leaf springs) this early was quite a disappointment.